gregopet/grails-json-apis/README.md

 ## Example of use

-Several API variants can be easily defined in domain classes.
-Marking a property with the `JsonApi` annotation but providing no name will include that property in all APIs:
+Several API variants can be easily defined in domain classes by annotating properties with `JsonApi` and providing a list of API profile names under which that property should appear in the resulting JSON.
+Marking a property with the `JsonApi` annotation but providing no API names will include that property in all APIs.
+The database identity property will always be included automatically.
+One could for instance define the following domain class:

 ```groovy
 import grails.plugins.jsonapis.JsonApi